Qrofeus/sorting-algorithms/README.md

 ## Using the module

-If you need a specific type of sort, copy and paste the specific function(s) from the `sorts.py` file to your code.
+If you need a specific type of sort, copy and paste the specific function(s) from the `sorts.py` file to your code.\
+Some algorithms need more than one function to operate, the necessary functions are listed in code blocks under each algorithm

 Or copy the `sorts.py` file to your project directory as a module file to get access to all the implementations.\
 In your project file import the `sorts.py` module